seme4/sameAs-Lite/README.md

 sameAs Lite uses [Composer](https://getcomposer.org) for dependency management, so you will need to install it, if you don't have it.

+#### Quick start
+The sameAs Lite WebApp is able to work straight out of the box as long as Apache is installed.

+1. Edit `config.ini` to have the information for the stores you are using.
+Do not change the 'type' or 'location' settings, and add these to any new stores you create.

+2. The default username and password for the restricted areas is 'webdemo'.
+To change this run `htpasswd -c auth.htpasswd username` to change this.
+To add extra users run `htpasswd auth.htpasswd username`.

+3. Add pairs to the stores using the web interface.
+Navigate to `/api` to do this.

 #### Create the Database

 The SQL stores only use 1 table (per Store) to store the IDs.